-25. Predictability is a property of an AI system that enables reliable assumptions by stakeholders about the output.
+30. Predictability is a property of an AI system that enables reliable assumptions by stakeholders about the output.

-26. Reliability is a property of consistent intended behaviour and results.
+31. Reliability is a property of consistent intended behavior and results.

-27. Resilience is the ability of a system to recover operational condition quickly following an incident.
+32. Resilience is the ability of a system to recover operational condition quickly following an incident.

-28. Robustness is the ability of a system to maintain its level of performance under any circumstances29.
-Transparency of an organization is the property of an organization that appropriate activities and decisions are communicated to relevant stakeholders in a comprehensive, accessible and understandable manner.
+33. Robustness is the ability of a system to maintain its level of performance during the whole lifecycle.

+34. Transparency of an organization is the property of an organization that appropriate activities and decisions are documented and communicated to relevant stakeholders in a comprehensive, accessible and understandable manner.

-30. Transparency of a system is property of a system to communicate information to stakeholders.
+35. Transparency of a system is property of a system to communicate information to stakeholders.

-31. Explainable means a property of an AI system to express important factors influencing the AI system that results in a way that humans can understand.
+36. Explainability means a property of an AI system to express important factors influencing the AI system that results in a way that humans can understand.

+37. Black box is a systems / software in which the detailed functionality is unknown

+38. Grey box is a systems / software in which the detailed functionality is partially known.

+39. White box is a systems / software in which the detailed functionality is known.

-32. Black/Grey/White box [testing] are [tests of] systems / software in which functionality are unknown / partially know / known.]
+40. Black/Grey/White box testing are tests of systems / software in which functionalities are unknown / partially know / known.

 III.
 AI use cases in the automotive sector